Processor benchmark utility which is lightweight, easy to setup and able to detect issues, errors and bottlenecks for AMD and Intel CPUs.

 But it is also the most stressful CPU testing program to date and is a great tool to determine CPU stability.
 One and the same system of equations is solved repeatedly; if all results match each other - the CPU is stable, otherwise the instability is obvious, since the same sytem cannot produce different solutions.

-LinX is provided under a freeware license on Windows from the benchmark software category with no restrictions on usage.
+LinX is provided under a freeware license on Windows from benchmark software with no restrictions on usage.
 Download and installation of this PC software is free and 0.6.5 is the latest version last time we checked.